 - Disneyland food policies allow water and snack foods, but not a full meal (except for guests with religious restrictions or special dietary needs).
 Coolers are restricted to six-pack size.
 No glass containers are allowed except small baby food jars.

-6 Ways to Beat the Crowds
+5 Ways to Beat the Crowds

-- At the entrance turnstiles the middle lines are often shorter, especially in the morning when people are pouring in from security checkpoints on both side.
+- Minimize waits everywhere else.
+Outermost lines tend to be shorter in most places.
+Especially in the parking lot and in food service lines.
+At the entrance turnstiles, the middle lines are often shorter, especially in the morning when people are pouring in from both sides.

 4 Ways to Stay Comfortable